apache/iotdb/docs/UserGuide/Alert/Triggers.md

 - triggerEventClause: when the trigger fires, BEFORE INSERT and AFTER INSERT are supported now.
 - prefixPath：The path pattern the trigger listens on, can contain wildcards * and **.
 - className：The class name of the Trigger class.
-- jarLocation: Optional.
-When this option is not specified, by default, we consider that the DBA has placed the JAR package required to create the trigger in the trigger_root_dir directory (configuration item, default is IOTDB_HOME/ext/trigger) of each DataNode node.
-When this option is specified, we will download and distribute the file resource corresponding to the URI to the trigger_root_dir/install directory of each DataNode.
+- jarLocation: The location where the JAR package is stored, which can be a file path or a URI for downloading the JAR package.
+We will copy the JAR package to a configurable directory (the configuration item is trigger_root_dir), which is ext/trigger by default.
 - triggerAttributeClause: It is used to specify the parameters that need to be set when the trigger instance is created.
 This part is optional in the SQL syntax.

 Here is an example SQL statement to help you understand: